 Javernick had a pilot’s license and he’d bought an airplane to make the trip back and forth from the casino to his Thousand Oaks nut ranch.
 It was a Bellanca Aircruiser, a single prop model.
 The landing gear had wheels for landing on the dirt airstrip at the nut ranch and retractable pontoons that he could lower to land on the surface of Lake Mead.
 It was fast too, with a top speed of over 2oo miles an hour.
 In the airplane, he could make the trip to L.A. in a little over an hour vs. five hours or more of driving on the still unpaved Arrowhead Trail.

 He made it to Thousand Oaks by noon.
 He landed the airplane on the dirt airstrip and went inside the main house.
-His live-in housekeeper, Marishka Sarkozy, made him a bowl of Hungarian goulash with buttered black bread for lunch and a slice of homemade pecan pie for dessert.
-Marishka was a talented gymnast, born near Budapest.
+His live-in housekeeper, Mariska Sarkozy, made him a bowl of Hungarian goulash with buttered black bread for lunch and a slice of homemade pecan pie for dessert.
+Mariska was a talented gymnast, born near Budapest.
 She’d toured with the Ringling Brothers and Barnum & Bailey Circus as a high wire trapeze artist but had quit after suffering severe anxiety attacks.
 She was short in stature, physically fit and attractive in an understated way.

-Marishka was convinced that British intelligence agents had her under surveillance.
+Mariska was convinced that British intelligence agents had her under surveillance.
 Hungary had joined the Axis powers in 1940 and her brother Henrik was an officer in the army.
 In October of 1941, the United States had yet to join the Allies though World War II was raging in Europe and East Asia.
 Javernick was troubled by Mariska’s growing anxiety—she kept the curtains drawn and was wary of talking on the telephone because she thought it might be bugged.

 “Why do you think the British would travel so far to spy on you, Mariska?”